 - inflammation of the cervix (cervicitis)

-There is little to do in the way of preparation for this test.
+There is little to do to prepare for this test.
 However, here are a few things you should keep in mind:

 - Ask your doctor to explain the test in detail.